 Auto-Owners is one of Jerry’s top-rated insurers, with a reputation for affordable coverage and a wide array of customization and discount options.

-Why it’s great: Auto-Owners has one of the highest score — 4.9 stars — out of all insurers we’ve analyzed in Georgia, due to its superior financial strength rating and low number of consumer complaints.
-The company offers a variety of optional coverages for Georgians, including gap insurance, at-fault accident forgiveness and diminished value coverage, which pays you if an accident lowers your vehicle’s market value.
+Why it’s the best: Auto-Owners has one of the highest score — 4.9 stars — out of all insurers we’ve analyzed in Georgia, due to its superior financial strength rating and low number of consumer complaints.
+The company offers a variety of ways to customize an auto policy with optional coverages for Georgians, including gap insurance, accident forgiveness and diminished value coverage, which pays you if an accident lowers your vehicle’s market value.

 4.7